The journalist and “accidental theologist” discusses distinguishing human from legend in her latest book on the founder of Islam.

 I don’t feel comfortable talking about this coming from the outside.
 Talking about “what’s happening with Islam” makes me feel like one of those pundits I can’t stand.
 But I think there is a very deep interest in connecting with the basic principles of Islam that have been misrepresented, overshadowed, edged out of consciousness by the joint work of both Muslim fundamentalists and anti-Muslim fundamentalists, all of whom are doing these ghastly, literary readings out of context.
-I call it the highlighter version of the Quran.
+I call it the highlighter version of the Koran.

 They don’t seem to have read the Bible; if they had, they would find ten times as many such passages.
 I feel uncomfortable talking about Islam as a whole because we are talking about more than 1.6 billion people all over the world and there is no monolith called “Islam.”
 This point I have to keep making, especially with non-Muslims, because it’s as though all Muslims believe the same thing and behave in the same way.
 There are so many different strands, different ways of thinking within Islam.
 I wish someone would write about the enormous pluralism within what outsiders think of as this monolith of Islam.

 Guernica: We are seeing Muslims today, in the West and in the Middle East, asking what it means to be Muslim.
 To what degree are Muslim and Western values compatible?
 In the old West-versus-East opposition, it’s becoming clear that the West does not have all the answers.
 The Muslim world has to work out its own future, and at the center of this is the role of Islam.